symfony/symfony-docs/cookbook/workflow/new_project_git.rst

    .. tip::

-      You may also want to create a .gitignore file that can be used system-wide, in which case, you can find more information here: `Github .gitignore`_ This way you can exclude files/folders often used by your IDE for all of your projects.
+      You may also want to create a ``.gitignore`` file that can be used system-wide.
+      This allows you to exclude files/folders for all your projects that are created by your IDE or operating system.
+For details, see `Github .gitignore`_.

 #.
 Create an initial commit with your started project: